Impostor Syndrome in Employees: How to Recognize and Overcome It

 It’s easy to miss impostor syndrome in others because people often hide it well.
 But here are subtle signs to watch for:

-Leaders and HR managers should be trained to spot these signs early — before self-doubt turns into disengagement or turnover.
+Leaders and HR managers should be trained to spot these signs early, before self-doubt leads to disengagement or turnover.

 5 Types of Impostor Syndrome According to Dr. Valerie Young

-Dr. Valerie Young, an internationally recognized expert on impostor syndrome and author of The Secret Thoughts of Successful Women, outlines five distinct ways this mindset can manifest—especially among high achievers.
-Here’s how each type tends to think and feel:
+Dr. Valerie Young, an internationally recognized expert on impostor syndrome and author of The Secret Thoughts of Successful Women, outlines five distinct ways this mindset can show up, especially among high achievers.
+Each type has its own pattern of thoughts and feelings.

 1. The Perfectionist